dotnet/docs-maui/docs/migration/index.md

 # Upgrade from Xamarin to .NET

 > [!IMPORTANT]
-> Help us improve your upgrade experience from Xamarin to .NET MAUI by completing this [short survey](https://www.surveymonkey.com/r/VXH5TM7).
+> [Microsoft support for Xamarin](https://dotnet.microsoft.com/platform/support/policy/xamarin) will end on May 1, 2024 for all Xamarin SDKs including Xamarin.Forms.
+Help us improve your upgrade experience from Xamarin to .NET MAUI by completing this [short survey](https://www.surveymonkey.com/r/VXH5TM7).

 Xamarin projects can run on .NET after completing an upgrade process.
 The following table lists the Xamarin project types that can be upgraded to .NET: